-Rohit Sharma Leads ICC ODI Team Of The Year Dominated By Indians
+Rohit Sharma leads ICC ODI Team of the Year dominated by Indians

 Shami was dominant throughout the year, claiming four fifers, while his best figures were seven for 57 against New Zealand during the World Cup semi-final in Mumbai.

-No Indian found a place in the ICC’s women’s team of the year.
-(Agencies)
+No Indian found a place in the ICC’s women’s ODI team of the year while the T20I Team of the Year included only one player form the country in all-rounder Deepti Sharma.
+(PTI)

-Rohit Sharma Leads ICC ODI Team Of The Year Dominated By Indians